thehyve/tmtk/README.rst

 Requirements
 ^^^^^^^^^^^^

-These dependencies will have be installed:
+These dependencies will have to be installed:
  - pandas>=0.19.2
  - ipython>=5.3.0
  - jupyter>=1.0.0